Blurry background for design

 Cataract Surgery Recovery

-If you need cataract surgery to correct a cloudy lens, you’re not alone.
-Research shows that cataracts are the leading cause of blindness, and cataract surgery is one of the most commonly performed procedures worldwide.
+If you need cataract surgery to correct a cloudy lens, you are not alone.
+Cataracts are the leading cause of blindness worldwide, and cataract surgery is one of the most commonly performed procedures, with excellent outcomes and predictable cataract surgery recovery for most patients.

 Medical professionals consider cataract surgery to be a minor procedure, but you may still feel nervous about having an eye operation.
 Understanding and planning for your cataract surgery recovery can help you feel more confident and prepared before your procedure.

 Fortunately, many people heal quickly from cataract surgery.
-Following simple tips during the post-cataract surgery recovery period can minimize complications and speed up healing time.
+Following your post-cataract surgery instructions can help minimize complications and speed healing.
 You may even qualify for “dropless” cataract surgery, a new procedure that makes recovery smoother.

 How Long Does It Take To Recover From Cataract Surgery?

-Most people heal from cataract surgery within eight weeks, and some patients recover in as little as four weeks.
+Cataract surgery recovery patient smiling in a wheelchair outside Barnet Dulaney Perkins Eye Center with an ocular shield after cataract surgery Most people heal from cataract surgery within eight weeks, and some patients recover in as little as four weeks.
 Any soreness and discomfort from the procedure should disappear within a few days.
-You may also experience blurry vision at the beginning of the recovery period as your eye heals from the surgery.
+You may also experience blurry vision at the start of the recovery period as your eye heals after surgery.

 Your cataract surgery recovery time depends on several factors, including your physiology and the nature and size of your cataracts.
-One recent study on cataract patients aged 16 to 45 years reported that urban residents heal the fastest from cataract surgery.
+One recent study of cataract patients aged 16 to 45 years found that urban residents heal the fastest after cataract surgery.
 Additionally, patients who have surgery to treat secondary and traumatic cataracts recover more quickly than individuals with age-related cataracts.

-You can increase your likelihood of having a fast recovery from cataract surgery by following all post-surgery care instructions and attending follow-up visits with your doctor.
+You can increase your chances of a fast recovery after cataract surgery by following all post-surgery care instructions and attending follow-up visits with your doctor.

 Dropless cataract surgery is available to most patients considering traditional cataract surgery, except for those with glaucoma, a history of a reaction to steroids, or a high risk of inflammation.
 An eye surgeon can tell you more about the procedure and decide if you are a candidate for dropless cataract surgery.